eurise-network/technical-reference/developer-guidelines/03-documentation.md

    * How to build the code.
    * How to package the code.

 1. Inline code documentation
    * Always adhere to the language's standard.
-When in doubt follow the [Google Style Guides](https://google.github.io/styleguide/).
+   When in doubt, follow the [Google Style Guides](https://google.github.io/styleguide/).